menu

 Demographics

 The people who call Hardin - Kampsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hardin - Kampsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hardin - Kampsville include German, Irish, English, Italian, and Dutch.
+Important ancestries of people in Hardin - Kampsville include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Hardin - Kampsville is English.
 Other important languages spoken here include Polish and Italian.